isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2071.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Subscription / Leasing
+Direct Purchase

 ### Support Level
-Up to 70% (80% from 1 April 2020 to 31 March 2022)% for SMEs <br>
+Up to 80% for SMEs <br>
-Up to NA% for non-SMEs
+N.A. for non-SMEs

 ### Things to Note
+- Minimally semi-automated
+- Minimally 1 unit/1 nozzle system to provide accurate filling into applicable units
+- Volumetric or weight based filling
+- Touchscreen display (optional)
+- Explosion proof (optional)
+- Installation/simple training costs can be supported.
+- Conveyer line/system (integration with pipe, cable and air supply linkage) can be supported but subject to the grant cap

-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+Minimum 30% ordinary shares held by Singaporean/PR.
+No change in vendor allowed

 ### Contact Information
-Web URL: www.csglobal-group.com <br>Contact Hotline: 65882378 <br>Contact Email: marketing@csglobal-group.com <br>
+N.A.

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.